pfaciana/version-sync/README.md

 ### Q: How does the action determine the next version?

-A: The action uses the `semver` library to calculate the next version based on the current version and the specified release type (patch, minor, or major).
+A: The action uses the `semver` library to calculate the next version based on the current version, existing tags, and the specified release type (patch, minor, or major).
+It also checks for conflicts with existing tags to ensure a unique new version.

 ### Q: Can I customize the commit and tag messages?

-A: Yes, the docs have been updated to show how to customize the commit and tag messages.
+A: Yes, you can customize both the commit and tag messages using the `commit-message` and `tag-message` inputs.
+You can use `{version}` and `{tag}` placeholders in these messages to include the new version dynamically.